 3 The Receivership team is processing and reviewing the filed claims.
 Certain claims appear to agree with the Notice of Receiver's Initial Determination, and a number of filed claims are likely duplicative.
-Therefore, the number of actual claims is less than the sum of the filed claims and NODs issued.
+Therefore, the number of actual claims is expected to be less than the sum of the filed claims and NODs issued.